Working with Whole Tea Leaves

 Partner with us and spread the unsweet truth of small-batch, quality bottled tea.
-Sample our selection of eleven unsweetened flavors, each full of eminent freshness, aroma and passion, with no room for sugar, extracts, oils, powders, or short-cuts.
+Sample our selection of eleven unsweetened flavors and two sweetened options, each full of eminent freshness, aroma and passion, with no room for extracts, oils, powders, or short-cuts.
 When you taste our tea, you will experience the integrity of pure leaves in every sip.
-We promise that there is something for everyone, from the adventurous, to those seeking the simple comfort of delectable iced tea.
+We promise that there is something for everyone, from the adventurous to those seeking the simple comfort of delectable iced tea.

 “Just saying thank you for packaging your excellent bottled teas in glass bottles.
 Avoiding single-use plastic is as high a priority to me as tea quality, maybe even higher.
 When I can’t find a sugar-free option in glass at the store, I simply don’t buy tea.
 So many beverage companies start out with glass and then switch to plastic, and I’m glad Tao of Tea has been able to remain with glass.
 (And great bottles, I might add.)